MahamKhurram2/Web-Development-Tasks/README.md

-# TechNetCloud Internships Tasks
+# Web Development Tasks

- This repository contains the completed tasks for the internship program.
+ This repository contains the completed  minor web development tasks.
 Below is an overview of each task and its requirements.

 ## Table of Contents